wswartzendruber/hlg-tools/README.md

 step is also covered by the 3D LUT.

 Fifth, the video signal finally gets converted from PQ to HLG.
-This is the last step convered by the 3D LUT and the conclusion of the process.
+This is the last step convered by the 3D LUT and the conclusion to the process.